gohugoio/hugo/content/en/getting-started/installing.md

 #### Fetch from GitHub

 Since Hugo 0.48, Hugo uses the Go Modules support built into Go 1.11 to build.
-The easiest way to get started is to clone Hugo in a directory outside of the GOPATH, as in the following example:
+The easiest way to get started is to clone Hugo in a directory outside the GOPATH, as in the following example:

 {{< code file="from-gh.sh" >}}
 mkdir $HOME/src